I've been playing Minecraft for a while now and I find it oddly soothing.

 This is why we always suggest it's best to run your own server.
 Be in control.

 The next major reason is privacy.
 For example, if you only want to play with a select few of your friends, you can do so very easily.
 All you need to do once you start your server is to give them the IP address to connect to and that's it.
-Once you are done playing, you can simply turn off your server and you don't need to worry about being grieved or anything while your offline.
+Once you are done playing, you can simply turn off your server and you don't need to worry about being grieved or anything while you're offline.

 When you set up your own Minecraft Server, You have the option to install any mods and plugins that you want.